 FAQs

-What makes a desiccant dehumidifier different from a compressor dehumidifier?
+What is a desiccant dehumidifier and how does it differ from a refrigerant dehumidifier?

 How do I choose the right pint capacity for my space?